 It is important that people who are recently diagnosed with dementia have a discussion as early as possible with the people who are important in their lives.
 An open discussion with all concerned will help with the decision making.
 Support is available from your local Alzheimer Society.

-We also offer a Finding Your Way product site where you can view products that may be able to help people with dementia.
-You can learn about available devices, compare products, and find out which one might be right for you or the person with dementia that you’re supporting by clicking here.
+Finding Your Way also has a product site where you can learn about available devices, compare products, and find out which one might be right for you or the person with dementia that you’re supporting by clicking here.

-You may like to learn more about “Interacting with a person with dementia who may be lost” in one of our four – 15 minute Online Learning modules
+Learn more about “Interacting with a person with dementia who may be lost” in one of our four 15 minute Online Learning modules